My Journey to Go Green and Create a Safe, Non-Toxic Home Environment

 A Home Free of Potentially Harmful Chemical Residues

 I'll admit, I never did take the plunge and purchase green cleaning products.
-Instead, I did some reading & looked around my home for products I had on hand, to replace chemical-laden household cleaners.
+Instead, I did some reading & looked around my home for products I had on hand, to replace all those chemical-laden household cleaners.

 The Turning Point

-I had been thinking about trying to "green" my home but wasn't sure how to really go about it.
+As touched on, I had already been thinking about trying to "green" my home but wasn't sure how to really go about it.
 It's easy to form a resolution but a little harder to actually put it into practice.
-I had been looking for eco-cleaners but these were not readily available--at least in my area (I live out in the country)--and the environmentally-friendly cleaning products that could be ordered seemed very expensive.
+Eco-cleaners were not readily available--at least in my area (I live out in the country)--and the environmentally-friendly cleaning products that could be ordered seemed very expensive.

 Baking Soda Makes a Great Scubbing Powder